 Moving forward, IBM and Unity have announced their partnership last year to integrate IBM Watson’s AI functionality within the most popular game engine Unity 3D.
 Watson’s image recognition, voice recognition and speech-to-text features will be an additional advantage for the Unity game engine and hopefully it will push AR/VR as front runners in the race of emerging technologies capturing market shares.

 Together, AI, AR and VR are changing the travel industry by making easy bookings, seamless shopping and enriched location experiences.
 Artificial Intelligence (AI) along with Machine Learning algorithm, Augmented Reality (AR) and Virtual Reality (VR) will dramatically shape the way we search and select our travel destinations.
 The merger of these technologies will allow hotels, airlines and travel organizers to analyze massive data sets and develop self-learning systems for enhanced customer service.

 For example, Virtual Reality and Augmented Reality allows users to see a 360 video or panorama of their holiday location, room amenities, rental car’s look and feel etc. The same way AI can provide recommendation based on the feedbacks and sentiment analysis.

 Artificial intelligence (AI) has become an important part of our life as it is involved in a lot of the emerging technologies that we are already using while interacting with the world.
-We are into the era where the Artificial intelligence and machine learning algorithms will enable all above mentioned features to become increasingly sophisticated and efficient.
-If you are looking to advance your AR/VR journey with AI, get in touch with us on +1-609-245-0971 or firstname.lastname@example.org.
+We are into the era where Artificial intelligence and machine learning algorithms will enable all the above-mentioned features to become increasingly sophisticated and efficient.
+If you are looking to advance your AR/VR journey with AI, get in touch with us at +1-609-245-0971 or email@example.com.